COVID-19 UPDATE: At Alert Level 1 The Old Ghost Road is fully open with hut bunks available to book at usual capacity

 - Category 2 – not bookable and with only basic facilities.

 Category 1 huts are managed by volunteers of the Mokihinui-Lyell Backcountry Trust (MLBT).
-The huts in this category include 4 new huts built by MLBT, and 1 historic hut which was recently refurbished by the Department of Conservation.
+The huts in this category include 4 huts built by MLBT.
 Huts (from South to North) are as follows:

-- Lyell Saddle Hut – 11 bunks and 2 summer sleepouts
+- Lyell Saddle Hut – 10 bunks, 2 summer sleepouts and 1 tent site

-- Ghost Lake Hut – 12 bunks and 2 summer sleepouts
+- Ghost Lake Hut – 18 bunks, 2 summer sleepouts and 1 tent site

-- Stern Valley Hut – 10 bunks and 2 summer sleepouts
+- Stern Valley Hut – 10 bunks, 2 summer sleepouts and 1 tent site

-- Specimen Point Hut – 14 bunks and 2 summer sleepouts
+- Specimen Point Hut – 14 bunks, 2 summer sleepouts and 1 tent site

 Each Category 1 hut comes with the following amenities: